Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Introduction

 \textbf{Paper organization.} The remainder of the paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces our system model and provides the background for this paper.
-Section~\ref{sec:revisiting:bft:cup} revisits the BFT-CUP model by assuming that each process has access to digital signatures.
-Section~\ref{sec:problem:specification} presents the problem specification and the impossibility result for solving consensus when knowledge connectivity graphs satisfy the requirements of the BFT-CUP model, but participants are not provided with the fault threshold.
-Section~\ref{sec:extended:bft:cup} introduces the BFT-CUPFT model, defining a new type of knowledge connectivity graphs.
+Section~\ref{sec:revisiting:bft:cup} revisits the BFT-CUP model by assuming that each process can use digital signatures.
+Section~\ref{sec:problem:specification} presents an impossibility result for solving consensus when knowledge connectivity graphs satisfy the requirements of the BFT-CUP model, but participants are not provided with the fault threshold.
+Section~\ref{sec:extended:bft:cup} introduces the BFT-CUPFT model, defining a new type of knowledge connectivity graph.
 Section~\ref{sec:consensus:extended:bft:cup} solves consensus in the BFT-CUPFT model.
-Section~\ref{sec:related:work} presents the related work.
-Finally, Section~\ref{sec:conclusion} present the related work and conclude the paper, respectively.
+Sections~\ref{sec:related:work} and~\ref{sec:conclusion} present the related work and conclude the paper, respectively.